suyu-emu/suyu-v0.0.4/docs/Development.md

 - Maintainers are permitted to change namespaces at will.
 - Commits within PRs are not required to be namespaced, but it is highly recommended.

+## Adding new settings

+When adding new settings, use `tr("Setting:")` if the setting is meant to be a field, otherwise use `tr("Setting")` if the setting is meant to be a Yes/No or checkmark type of setting, see [this short style guide](https://learn.microsoft.com/en-us/style-guide/punctuation/colons#in-ui).

+- The majority of software must work with the default option selected for such setting.
+Unless the setting significantly degrades performance.
+- Debug settings must never be turned on by default.
+- Provide reasonable bounds (for example, a setting controlling the amount of VRAM should never be 0).
+- The description of the setting must be short and concise, if the setting "does a lot of things" consider splitting the setting into multiple if possible.
+- Try to avoid excessive/redundant explainations "recommended for most users and games" can just be "(recommended)".
+- Try to not write "slow/fast" options unless it clearly degrades/increases performance for a given case, as most options may modify behaviour that result in different metrics accross different systems.
+If for example the option is an "accuracy" option, writing "High" is sufficient to imply "Slow".
+No need to write "High (Slow)".

+Some examples:
+- "[...] negatively affecting image quality", "[...] degrading image quality": Same wording but with less filler.
+- "[...] this may cause some glitches or crashes in some games", "[...] this may cause soft-crashes": Crashes implies there may be glitches (as crashes are technically a form of a fatal glitch).
+The entire sentence is structured as "may cause [...] on some games", which is redundant, because "may cause [...] in games" has the same semantic meaning ("may" is a chance that it will occur on "some" given set).
+- "FIFO Relaxed is similar to FIFO [...]", "FIFO Relaxed [...]": The name already implies similarity.
+- "[...] but may also reduce performance in some cases", "[...] but may degrade performance": Again, "some cases" and "may" implies there is a probability.
+- "[...] it can [...] in some cases", "[...] it can [...]": Implied probability.

+Before adding a new setting, consider:
+- Does the piece of code that the setting pertains to, make a significant difference if it's on/off?
+- Can it be auto-detected?

 # IDE setup

 ## VSCode